How to Create a Data Sharing Program that Stands the Test of Time

 In the end, the next generation of data sharing is a win/win for everyone.
 Suppliers optimize their product mixes and avoid excess inventories.
 Retailers slash out-of-stocks and avoid empty shelves.
 And, most importantly, shoppers get what they want — a seamless, better shopping experience.

-Marie Jackson is the chief marketing officer at Retail Solutions Inc., a Mountain View, California-based company that provides big data analytics and real-time intelligence for the consumer goods industry.
-She can be reached at email@example.com.
+Jon Golovin is the Chairman, CEO and co-founder of Retail Solutions Inc., a Mountain View, California-based company that provides big data analytics and real-time intelligence for the consumer goods industry.